bingbing1263/bingbing1263/README.md

 ## License

-The following directories and their contents are Copyright Shuting-Guo.
+The following directories and their contents are Copyright Shuting Guo.
 You may not reuse anything therein without my permission:

 * \_posts/